Techtonica/Placement_Interview/README.md

 ## Industry Alignment and Program Integration

-This interview format aligns with industry standards while being tailored to provide a fair and comprehensive assessment within the context of your program:
+This interview format aligns with industry standards while being tailored to provide a fair and comprehensive assessment within the context of the program:

 ### Comprehensive Multi-phase Evaluation Process